cnnlabs/generator-cnn-generator/README.md

 - See the [README](https://github.com/cnnlabs/cnn-package-generator#readme) in
   the CNN Package Generator repo for usage details on the `cnn` CLI.

-With `yo`:
-- `$ yo cnn-generator` - NOTE: Due to known issues, this currently does not work for this specific package.
-This will be addressed in the future.

 ## Things to be aware of

-When the generator is running it may ask to resolve conflicts when writing files to the destination.  **Always choose to overwrite**.
+- When the generator is running it may ask to resolve conflicts when writing files to the destination.  **Always choose to overwrite**.

+- This generator currently does not work with the `yo` cli.
+This will be resolved in the future.

 ![node](https://img.shields.io/node/v/generator-cnn-generator.svg?style=flat-square)